-The table below summarises the actions we will take, who will take it, who will be affected and the issue(s) that each action will impact.
+The table below summarises the actions we will take8, who will take it, who will be affected and the issue(s) that each action will impact.
 Many of the milestones reflect the urgency required to deal with the current labour market impacts of the pandemic.
+The following reflect our long term priorities, supported by our medium term actions and short term milestones.